-Uganda lacks research on gambling behavior and addiction, especially among adolescents.
-This information gap is crucial for the development of effective prevention and treatment programs.
-While there is a growing literature on gambling addiction in Western countries, there is a need for a fresh perspective on the issue in Uganda.
-This article aims to fill this gap by exploring the prevalence of gambling addiction and identifying high-risk groups in the region.
+Research on gambling behavior and addiction, especially among adolescents, is sorely lacking in Uganda.
+This is an information gap that is critical to the development of effective prevention and treatment programs.
+While there is a burgeoning literature on gambling addiction in Western countries, Uganda needs to take a fresh look at the issue and see where it stands.
+This article attempts to take that look, and in the process fills some of the gaps in our knowledge of this important public health issue.

 Gambling Addiction in Uganda